Development Rules

 Example: public void Execute(string commandText, int iterations) {…}

-Camel Casing - First character of all words, except the first word are Upper Case and other characters are lower case.
+Note : The terms Pascal Casing and Camel Casing are used throughout this Book.
+Pascal Casing - First character of all words are Upper Case and other characters are lower case.
+Example: BackColor Camel Casing - First character of all words, except the first word are Upper Case and other characters are lower case.
+Example: backColor |

 1.Use Pascal casing for Class names